ThomasLaukkanen/ThomasLaukkanen/README.md

 # 👋 Hi and welcome to my Github page!
- Here i will share awesome frontend/fullstack applications that you can learn from for free. 😎
+ Here i will share awesome fullstack applications that you can learn from for free. 😎

 ### Who am i?😃

-Frontend specialist 🎨
+Fullstack developer specialized in the frontend 🎨

 I'm currently working at Etraveli Group. ✈️